The problem: You just got your first PCS orders! Why you should keep reading: You want to know what to expect and some tricks for a smooth move.

 How long does it take you to adjust to a new place?

 For me, it usually takes a year to actually make friends, learn my way around, and feel settled in the new home.
 The moving process itself takes a matter of months, not weeks.
-Even if I can get unpacked within a week or 2, it takes additional time to locate new service providers, schools, doctor, dentist, babysitter, etc. It can take even longer to find myself a job.
+Even if I can get unpacked within a week or two, it takes additional time to locate new service providers, schools, doctor, dentist, babysitter, etc. It can take even longer to find myself a job or make new friends.
 Between all the costs of moving, paying bills from the previous station, paying security deposits at the new station, and refurnishing the new home, it is usually several months before our household budget levels out into anything ‘normal.’
 So you have to be very patient and be prepared for the move to disrupt your life for about half a year.

 Top 5 tips for a successful move?